 is an art director and graphic designer

-based in New York City and Paris, available for collaborations here, there and everywhere.
+based in Paris and New York City, available for collaborations here, there and everywhere.

 Nourished by Parisian dawn, and paleontologist’s dream, Alizée Freudenthal is an awarded-designer from that faraway land of croissant and honey; magnifique France.